rangle/ngCourse2/handout/a11y/key-concerns/semantic-markup.md

 ```
 [View Example](http://plnkr.co/edit/cm3wBDRqIrmxpECiQhg7?p=info)

-While it might be obvious to someone reading the html what the purpose of each element is, or someone viewing the site, the class names don't have any semantic meaning for browsers and screen readers.
-We can give them more information by using the proper html elements instead.
+While it might be obvious to someone reading the HTML or using the application what the purpose of each element is, the class names don't have any semantic meaning for browsers and screen readers.
+We can give them more information by using the proper HTML elements instead.

 ```
 @Component({